 Little League continues to have a great relationship with ESPN, and we value the opportunity it gives in showcasing our World Series tournaments for local communities throughout the world to see.
 As we have done throughout our partnership, Little League will work closely with ESPN to endeavor that these opportunities continue to be made available on a variety of broadcast platforms each summer.

 Little League has an outstanding relationship with the Williamsport community, and we’re proud to have the city we were founded in, and have always called home, host the Little League Baseball World Series each summer.
 We will continue to work with city officials and community leaders to provide visitors from around the world with an experience of a lifetime.
 With the Little League Baseball World Series starting a day earlier, we’ll work closely with Williamsport on all events, as well as the arrival of U.S. and international teams to make the experience memorable for all who come to the Little League Baseball World Series.

-The most important impact the 2021 expansion will have on local leagues is that there will be more opportunities for more teams to participate in Williamsport and Portland.
+The most important impact the 2021 expansion will have on local leagues is that there will be more opportunities for more teams to participate.
 The heart of the expansion is simply to provide more children and volunteers with a once-in-a-lifetime experience at our World Series events at the Little League division.
 The International tournament, our Regional tournaments, and our regular seasons, which are vital to the Little League experience, will not start earlier.

 Little Leaguers throughout the world cherish playing the game they love with their friends, classmates, and neighbors, and they dream of experiencing that on the grandest stage.
 From our first World Series tournament in 1947 to today, Little Leaguers and their families have shared with us just how special our events are, and we’re proud and excited to offer even more kids a once-in-a-lifetime experience.
 The fun and friendly spotlight that shines on our World Series events each year is something participating Little League families will remember forever.